Del Pezzo surfaces of Picard number one admitting a torus action: Singularities of -surfaces of Picard number one

 \section{Singularities of $\KK^*$-surfaces of Picard number one}

+We discuss the possible singularities of a $\KK^*$-surface $X = X(P)$.
+We characterize quasismoothness, compute the local Gorenstein indices and log terminality.
+As a new application, we observe that every rational projective $\KK^*$-surface of Picard number one with at most log terminal singularities is necessarily a del Pezzo surface; see Corollary~\ref{cor:log2delpezzo}.

-We discuss the posssible singularities of a $\KK^*$-surface $X = X(P)$.
-First note that by normality of $X$, all its singularities are isolated and thus must be $\KK^*$-fixed points.
+First note that by normality of $X = X(P)$, all its singularities are isolated and thus must be $\KK^*$-fixed points.
 We call $x \in X$ \emph{quasi-smooth} if $x = \pi(\hat x)$ holds with a smooth point $\hat x \in \hat X$.
 It turns out that the quasi-smooth points of $X$ are precisely those which are at most cyclic quotient singularities.